coopengo/tryton-model/README.md

 [tryton](http://www.tryton.org/) is a very extensible ERP written in Python.

-tryton-model is a part of a bigger package (tryton-api) that is aimed to be a simple library to interact with a tryton server (trytond) from javascipt (node or browser).
+tryton-model is a **part** of a bigger package (tryton-api) that is:
+- aimed to be a simple library to interact with a tryton server (trytond) from javascipt (node or browser)

-It could be considered as a [proteus](https://github.com/tryton/proteus) like library for javascript.
+- could be considered as a [proteus](https://github.com/tryton/proteus) like library for javascript

 ### History